-McKinsey 7s Model: McKinsey consultants Tom Peters and Bob Waterman are credited with this seminal model to capture the interplay between key organizational factors and how they affect corporate performance.
+McKinsey 7s Model: McKinsey consultants Tom Peters and Bob Waterman are credited with this original model to capture the interplay between vital organizational factors and how they affect corporate performance.
 McKinsey describes the model as “the 7S framework maps a constellation of interrelated factors that influence an organization’s ability to change.
 The lack of hierarchy among these factors suggests that significant progress in one part of the organization will be difficult without working on the others.”

 Michael Porter’s Five Force Model is another potential tool you can use to understand the dynamics of competition.